beatass/Predict-survival-on-the-Titanic/README.md

 ### Recap

-In this approach we have investigated the data about information on Titanic's cruise passengers.
-We have focused in particular on the survivors of the Titanic's tragedy.
+In this approach we have focused in particular on the survivors of the Titanic's tragedy.
 After examination if our data set has any missing values and checking the features within it and their data types, we begin with the EDA analysis.
-The bar charts of selected categorical features showed as follows:
+The bar charts of selected categorical features showed as follow:

 - The 1st class more likely survived than other classes and 3rd class more likely dead than other classes;
 - The female more likely survived than male;
 - A person who travelled with 1 or 2 siblings or spouse more likely survived than a person who travelled with 3 or 4 siblings or spouse;
 - A person who travelled with more than 1 parents or children more likely survived than other persons.

-While the box and violin plots analysis of selected categorical features showed as follows:
+While the box and violin plots analysis of selected categorical features showed as follow:

-- the age conditions the survival for Pclass passengers and has a direct impact on it;
+- The age conditions the survival for Pclass passengers and has a direct impact on it;
 - Younger people tend to survive in 2nd and 3rd class;
 - A large number of passengers between 20 and 40 succumb in 2nd and 3rd class while in 1st class succumb a large number of passangers between 40 and 60;
-- the embarkation site affects the survival of particular persons, i.e. a person aboarded from C slightly more likely survived while a person aboarded from Q and S more likely dead.
+- The embarkation site affects the survival of particular persons, i.e. a person aboarded from C slightly more likely survived while a person aboarded from Q and S more likely dead.

-Additionally one can see that the violin plot does not contribute any additional information about the data as everything is clear from the box plot alone.
+Additionally one can see that the violin plots do not contribute any additional information about the data as everything is clear from the box plot alone.

 Finally we have apllied the ML models to make a predictions who survived the Titanic's tragedy.
 Our analysis showed that the best prediction is given by Random Forest model with accuracy score equal to 84 % while the poorest one is given by KNN model with the accuracy score equal to 75 %.